Edit on GitHub

 Run Teleoperation Node

-Open a new terminal from Remote PC with Ctrl + Alt + T and run the teleoperation node from the Remote PC.
+Open a new terminal on the Remote PC with Ctrl + Alt + T and run the teleoperation node from the Remote PC.

 $ export TURTLEBOT3_MODEL=burger